mindyng/Take-Homes/README.md

 data parsing on claims data using SQL and JSON

-:graph: .:Short-Term Energy Demand Forecasting
+:chart_with_upwards_trend: .:Short-Term Energy Demand Forecasting

 Used SARIMA, Prophet and LSTM to perform short-term (<24 hrs) energy demand prediction to "keep the lights on"